Introduction: Building SaaS That Grows With You

 Maintain Clean Boundaries

 Even in a monolith, use clean interfaces between components.
 This makes future extraction possible.
+MCP-compatible tool interfaces are worth adopting early -- they provide a clean contract that works for both traditional API consumers and AI agents.

 Iterate on Architecture